choonkeat/choonkeat.github.io/_posts/2021-05-16-awkward-error-handling-is-a-smell.md

 title: Awkward error handling is a code smell
 published: true
 ---
 Say you have a need to pretty print an email address string inside one of your view component and you have the urge to say _hey, this pretty printer component shouldn't print if the email address isn't valid, like a blank username_.
-The options you can think of to deal with it all seem awkward or imperfect...
+The options to error out seem awkward and not great...

 Stop.
 That's not a good place to _start_ being concern if a value is valid.